nathanbraun/code-soccer-files/README.md

 Set these aside for now and we'll pick them up in chapter 2.

 ## Changelog
+### v0.0.4 (2022-09-12)
+Fixed some out of date variable/sports references in merge and sql sections.
+Thanks (again) Ross!

 ### v0.0.4 (2022-09-09)
 Fixed a stray reference to the wrong football (American).
 Fixed an error in end of chapter exercises for Pandas filter section.
 Thanks Ross!